 Electrical and Computer Engineering at the University of Michigan is among the leading programs of its kind in the nation, and is home to 80+ faculty who teach, mentor, lead, and conduct remarkable research that addresses some of the world’s biggest challenges in areas such as power and energy, transportation, information security, and healthcare.
-Our research activity, which is presently supported by more than $40M annually in funding, is among the largest of any ECE program in the country.
+Our research activity, which is supported by more than $50M annually in funding, is among the largest of any ECE program in the country.

 An Environment Like No Other